HarperDB/documentation/docs/developers/operations-api/clustering.md

 ---

 ## Set Node Replication
 A more adeptly named alias for add and update node.
-Will set the replication if it doesn't already exist, if it does exist it will update it.
-The `database` (aka `schema`) parameter is optional, it will default to `database`.
+This operation behaves as a PATCH/upsert, meaning it will insert or update the specified replication configurations while leaving other table replication configuration untouched.
+The `database` (aka `schema`) parameter is optional, it will default to `data`.

+_Operation is restricted to super_user roles only_

+* operation _(required)_ - must always be `set_node_replication`
+* node_name _(required)_ - the node name of the remote node you are updating
+* subscriptions _(required)_ - The relationship created between nodes.
+Must be an object array and `table`, `subscribe` and `publish`:
+  * database *(optional)* - the database to replicate from
+  * table *(required)* - the table to replicate from
+  * subscribe *(required)* - a boolean which determines if transactions on the remote table should be replicated on the local table
+  * publish *(required)* - a boolean which determines if transactions on the local table should be replicated on the remote table
+*
 ### Body
 ```json
 {